unixpickle/goule/README.md

 # Dependencies & Setup

 This depends on the [Go programming language](https://golang.org/doc/install).
-In addition, you must download the following dependencies:
+In addition, it depends on several dependencies which you can install manually like so:

     go get github.com/unixpickle/ezserver
     go get github.com/unixpickle/reverseproxy